 Trauma-informed care does not offer an absolute promise of healing, but it does offer the potential of healing where none might otherwise exist.

-At The Exodus Road’s Freedom Home safe house, women will receive trauma-informed care so that they can be mentally, physically, and emotionally restored.
-As we celebrate 9 years of bringing rescue to survivors, we’re inviting you to join us in covering the costs of trauma-informed aftercare for women freed from human trafficking.
-Your gift could ensure that a survivor gets the compassionate care she needs at this crucial moment in her restoration process.
+At The Exodus Road’s Freedom Home safe house, women receive trauma-informed care so that they can be mentally, physically, and emotionally restored.
+Will you join us in covering the costs of trauma-informed aftercare for women freed from human trafficking?
+Your gift ensures that a survivor gets the compassionate care she needs at this crucial moment.